 While you can’t really mess up the placement of a compost bin at home, there are some factors to consider to find a place that makes the most sense for you and makes composting as simple as possible.

-How To Know Where To Put Your Compost Bin
+How To Know Where To Place Your Compost Bin

-Here are some questions to consider when thinking about where to put your compost bin or tumbler in your yard.
+Here are some questions to consider when thinking about where to place your compost bin or tumbler in your yard.

-How often will you bring food scraps to your bin?
+How often will you bring food scraps to your compost bin?

 Depending on how often you plan to drop food scraps and other materials into your compost bin may inform your decision about where it lives.
 For example, if you plan to bring food scraps out to your compost bin each day, you might want something that’s a little closer to your house.